 When you add people to a workspace, they become members.
 You decide what they can and can't do with the docs based on their role (see Members and Roles for more info).

 To add someone to a workspace, first click on the workspace name in the left panel of coda.io/docs.
 Select the Members tab below the workspace name, then look for the Invite button.

 You can enter email addresses and choose which role this new member should have.
 Then hit Invite.

 If payment for your monthly plan fails, your workspace may be temporarily locked.
 But don't worry.
 When a bill is missed we provide a 7 day grace period to update your billing preferences in the workspace settings and pay the bill.
 If you go beyond the 7 day grace period the Docs in the workspace will become read-only.
 Docs cannot be created or moved into the workspace, and the workspace settings and membership list will also become read-only until payment is received.
 Please contact Coda for help unlocking your workspace.

 Deleting a workspace

-Workspaces need to be empty of docs and templates before you can delete them.
-This means that you'll need to first delete any docs you own in the workspace.
+Workspaces need to be empty of docs and custom templates before you can delete them.
+This means that you'll need to first delete all docs and templates you own in the workspace.
 If other collaborators used this workspace and still own docs there, they'll need to delete those docs respectively.